Rajatkalsotra/yelp-app/README.md

-# yelp-app
+# Camping grounds app
-View or create camping grounds.
-Add comments.
-Upload Image url.
-Register account to create a campground or comment.

-# Using yelp-camp
+This site lets you create campgrounds.It is built using nodejs,mongodb,express and hosted on heroku.

+## Using this app

-Install all the packages in file package.json by using. :
+ - Install all the packages in file package.json by using. :

-  npm install (packages names)
+` npm install (packages names) `

-Run app.js by.:
+## Run app.js by.:

-  node app.js
+` node app.js `